REASONED RESPONSES

 Isn’t trans just like being gay?

 Gay and lesbian people ask to be accepted for who they are.
 They demand no rights beyond those every person enjoys.
 Trans activists insist that trans-identified people be accepted for who they are not.
-Being gay has to do with sexuality — being attracted to the same sex.
-Those experiencing gender distress wish to be the opposite sex.
-These are very different.
+Being gay has to do with sexuality—being attracted to members of the same sex.
+Those experiencing gender distress wish to be perceived as a member of the opposite sex.
+These are very different phenomena.

 Questions to ask: